-Join us to celebrate, innovate and inspire!
-The Student Achievement Conference is the perfect platform to showcase your work and share your passions with a supportive audience.
+The Student Achievement Conference is the perfect platform for Bemidji State University students to showcase their work and share their passions with a supportive audience.

 Eligibility